 I am a settler Canadian scholar who grew up on Algonquin and W̱SÁNEĆ territories.
 I studied at the University of Victoria and Carleton University before coming to the UK in 2000 to begin my PhD at in the School of English at the University of Leeds.
 After returning to Canada for a year as a Social Sciences and Humanities Research Council of Canada postdoctoral research fellow at the University of Western Ontario (now Western University), I came back to the UK to take up a position as Senior Lecturer in World Literature at Leeds Metropolitan (now Leeds Beckett) University.
-I have been at the University of Nottingham-first as a Lecturer and then Associate Professor in North American Cultural Studies-since 2008.
+I have been at the University of Nottingham-first as a Lecturer and then Associate Professor in North American Cultural Studies, and now Professor of Contemporary Literature and Culture-since 2008.

 My research focus on Canadian cultural texts and their circulation and celebration examines how the boundaries of 'Canadianness' are constructed and reconstructed according to opportunities for Canada to accrue cultural power.
 My work consistently returns to hospitality discourse both in its engagement with immigrant and hyphenate Canadian writers who become internationally celebrated and in my interest in the Canada-US border: in both these areas, I am interested in how a 'Canadian host position' is constructed, as well as in the discrepancy between Canada's projection of itself as hospitable and the exclusivity with which 'Canadianness' is often defined.
 Thus, I often return to concepts of citizenship in my work in my effort to assess Canada's claims to be a just society as they are presented and invoked in its contemporary settler-colonial culture.

 My teaching interests lie in the areas of Canadian literature and culture, Canada-US border studies, and film adaptation.
 I teach in semester 2 on the Level 1 core module, Canadian Literature, Film… read more